 In 2001 an umbrella organisation was set up to coordinate the work of four regional rivers trusts (including the WRT) and is now simply known as the Rivers Trust.
 The 4 founding members have been joined by another 53 that now cover all of Wales, most of England and some parts of Scotland and Ireland.

-8. Turn right onto the lane and follow it over the bridge to a junction.
-Turn left in the direction signposted to Bolventor.
-Follow the lane uphill past one old public footpath sign on the right opposite the cottages on the left.
-Continue uphill to a gate on the right opposite a telegraph pole on the left (which used to have a public footpath sign but may not yet have been replaced).
+Turn left at the junction and follow the lane uphill past an old public footpath sign on the right opposite the cottages on the left.
+Continue uphill to a gate on the right opposite a telegraph pole on the left.

 From Golitha Falls to its source on Bodmin Moor, the river Fowey lies within a designated Area of Outstanding Natural Beauty.

-There are 33 regions in England designated Areas Of Outstanding Natural Beauty (AONB) many of which were created at the same time as the National Parks.
+There are 33 designated National Landscape regions in England, many of which were created at the same time as the National Parks.
 In fact the AONB status is very similar to that of National Parks.

-There is a single Cornwall AONB which was established in 1959 and is itself subdivided into 12 sections.
+A single Cornwall Area of Outstanding Natural Beauty (AONB) was established in 1959 and is itself subdivided into 12 sections.
 11 of these are stretches of the coastline and the 12th is Bodmin Moor.
+In 2023, the AONBs in England and Wales were renamed National Landscapes to better reflect the similarity in their status to National Parks.

 The stones of sloes (and plums, cherries and peaches) contain the compound amygdalin which is metabolised into hydrogen cyanide.
 Therefore breaking the stones is best avoided when using them in cooking, gin etc.